-Figure 2.26: Total total trihalomethanes (THMs) quarterly average concentrations in the Bellingham water distribution system plotted by quarter (data provided by the City of Bellingham Public Works Department).
+Figure 2.26: Total trihalomethanes (THMs) quarterly average concentrations in the Bellingham water distribution system plotted by quarter (data provided by the City of Bellingham Public Works Department).
 The recommended maximum contaminant level for total THMs is 0.080 mg/l; all samples were below the level.
 The number of sites used to calculate the quarterly averages increased from four to eight in the fourth quarter of 2012 (vertical red line).
-Kendall's $\tau$ correlations were used because the data were not monotonic-linear; all correlations were significant.
+Kendall's $\tau$ correlations were used because the data were not monotonic-linear; all correlations of total THMs with time were significant.